 4. Discipline and Repair Systems

-Stability is visible in the small, repeatable actions that define a normal week in the home.
-It shows up in how mornings unfold, how stress is handled, how people speak to each other when they are tired, and what happens after a mistake is made.
-The Family Stability Framework becomes real in the following places:
+Stability shows up in small, repeatable actions that define a normal week in the home.
+It appears in how mornings unfold, how stress is handled, how people speak when they are tired, and what happens after a mistake is made.
+For example, a stable home does not rely on everyone feeling good.
+It relies on agreed standards that still hold on hard days.

 - the way the home opens and closes each day,